There are many nuances and technical approaches to optimization, but SEO fundamentals are surprisingly simple.

 3. Use your keyword early

-The keyword should appear in the introduction to your content — ideally in the first sentence.
+One of the most basic but essential SEO fundamentals that, surprisingly, often gets overlooked is having your keyword in the introduction to your content — ideally in the first sentence.
 You want to let people (and search engines) know what your post is about as early as possible.
 Internet readers don’t have the attention span for meandering introductions.

 If you choose to open with a strong quote or statistic and can’t get your keyword in the first sentence, try to get it into the beginning of the second sentence.#SEO can be complicated — but the basics are surprisingly simple.
 The fundamentals are all you need to start attracting search traffic. #contentmarketing Click To Tweet